van001/lesscode-fp/README.md

 ## Real-world

+###Parallel###

-**Parallel** : doing bunch of things in parallel, waiting for the result and then doing something else.
+Doing bunch of things in parallel, waiting for the result and then doing something else.
 Also tolerating the failures instead of aborting on any error (if a file download fails it is ok, just write the error).

 ***[Image Download](https://github.com/van001/lesscode-fp/tree/master/lesscode/examples/image-download)***